aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to DOTM on Android via Java" h2="Convert PDF to DOTM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to DOTM conversion is a useful feature for mobile apps.
+DOTM is a Microsoft Word template file format that is used to store macro-enabled documents.
+It is a great way to store documents with macros and other settings that can be used in multiple documents.

+<h2>How Aspose.Total Helps for PDF to DOTM Conversion</h2>

-You can integrate PDF to DOTM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PDF file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTM.
+Aspose.Total for Android Java is a package that provides two APIs to help you integrate PDF to DOTM conversion feature in your mobile apps.
+The first API is Aspose.PDF for Android via Java, which is used to convert PDF files to DOC.
+The second API is Aspose.Words for Android Java, which is used to render DOC to DOTM.
+By using these two APIs, you can easily integrate PDF to DOTM conversion feature in your mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}